Oklahoma Diminished Value Claims

 Below are answers to common questions about Oklahoma diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-• Does Oklahoma allow diminished value claims?
+Does Oklahoma allow diminished value claims?

 Yes.
 Oklahoma allows third party diminished value claims when another driver is responsible for the accident.

-There is no mandated state formula.
-Market comparison analysis of similar vehicles with and without accident history is commonly used to determine measurable resale impact.
+There's no mandated formula in Oklahoma.
+Market comparison analysis of similar vehicles, with and without accident history, is the typical method.

 Still have a question?